 Since our products and services are sold primarily through our websites, the success of our business depends upon our ability to attract new and repeat customers to our websites in order to increase business and grow our revenues.
 For this reason, a primary component of our business strategy is the continued promotion and strengthening of the VistaPrint brand.
-In addition to the challenges posed by establishing and promoting our brand among the many businesses that promote products and services on the Internet, we face significant competition in the graphic design and printing markets from printing suppliers who also seek to establish strong brands.
-If we are unable to successfully promote the VistaPrint brand, we may fail to significantly increase our revenues.
+In addition to the challenges posed by establishing and promoting our brand among the many businesses that promote products and services on the Internet, we face significant competition from graphic design and printing companies marketing to small businesses who also seek to establish strong brands.
+If we are unable to successfully promote the VistaPrint brand, we may fail to increase our revenues.
 Customer awareness of, and the perceived value of, our brand will depend largely on the success of our marketing efforts and our ability to provide a consistent, high-quality customer experience.
 To promote our brand, we have incurred and will continue to incur substantial expense related to advertising and other marketing efforts.
+We may choose to increase our branding expense materially, but we cannot be sure that this investment will be profitable.
+Underperformance of significant future branding efforts could materially damage our financial results.

 A component of our brand promotion strategy is establishing a relationship of trust with our customers, which we believe can be achieved by providing a high-quality customer experience.
 In order to provide a high-quality customer experience, we have invested and will continue to invest substantial amounts of resources in our website development and technology, graphic design operations, production operations, and customer service operations.
 We also redesign our websites from time to time to seek to attract customers to our websites.
 Our ability to provide a high-quality customer experience is also dependent, in large part, on external factors over which we may have little or no control, including the reliability and performance of our suppliers, third-party carriers and communication infrastructure providers.
-If we are unable to provide customers with high-quality customer experiences for any reason, our reputation would be harmed and our efforts to develop VistaPrint as a trusted brand would be adversely impacted.
+If we are unable to provide customers with a high-quality customer experience for any reason, our reputation would be harmed and our efforts to develop VistaPrint as a trusted brand would be adversely impacted.
 The failure of our brand promotion activities could adversely affect our ability to attract new customers and maintain customer relationships, and, as a result, substantially harm our business and results of operations.